 An entrance hall leads into the beautiful bedroom with a 6ft king size bed along with a comfortable seating area for relaxation and a feature desk/vanity.
 Bathrooms are delightful with marble throughout and an integrated bath and shower.
 We have interconnecting rooms in this category which are ideal for families.

-Our room was on the second floor overlooking Eastgate, which was fantastic but that was one of the few things that exceeded our expectations.
+Our room was on the second floor overlooking Eastgate, which was fantastic, but that was one of the few things that exceeded our expectations.

 Firstly, although the bed was super king size, it was two single beds and mattresses put together.
-The two single mattress made the bed uncomfortable, and neither of us had a good nights sleep.
+The two single mattresses made the bed uncomfortable, and neither of us had a good nights sleep.

 There was no tea and coffee making facilities in the room, hence the member of staff asking whether we would like some in the morning before breakfast.

-The decor and bedroom furnishings were acceptable, a little bit dated but there was a smell of cigarettes in the bathroom and room.
+The decor and bedroom furnishings were acceptable, a little bit dated, but there was a smell of cigarettes in the bathroom and room.